aglensmith/dev-docs-vuepress-concept/README.md

   - title: API Reference
     details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
   - title: Stencil Object Reference
     details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  - title: BigCommerce for WordPress
+    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
+  - title: Tools and Resources
+    details: VuePress generates pre-rendered static HTML for each page, and runs as an SPA once a page is loaded.
 footer: MIT Licensed | Copyright © 2018-present Evan You
 ---